 So, if those who have the Holy Spirit are not under the law, and the Ten Commandments were the covenant given to those who were under the law, then are believers under the Ten Commandments?

-The Ten Commandments are the physical covenant, and that covenant was given seven Sabbaths and one day after the Feast of Firstfruits (Firstfruits is the first day of the week following the weekly Sabbath after Passover).
+The Ten Commandments are the physical covenant, and that covenant was given seven Sabbaths and one day from the Feast of Firstfruits (Firstfruits is the first day of the week following the weekly Sabbath after Passover).
 That is what the Feast of Weeks commemorated—the giving of the covenant at Mt.
 Sinai.

 Messiah Yahoshua was crucified on Passover, and He rose again on Firstfruits.
 49 days later, on the Feast of Weeks, the spiritual covenant was poured out, and made available to all mankind (not just the Jews, who were a physical foreshadow of the bride).
 The seal of the Holy Spirit is the spiritual covenant which was foreshadowed by the physical covenant—and those tablets were actually written by Him.